Steps are a fundamental part of journey maps. As easy as it might seem to add them, there are some tips and tricks that help you speed up your work.

 3. Copy the URL from your browser by copy and paste, and send it to others.

-When the recipient opens the URL, it will lead him to the step and open the step’s details like int the following example:
+When the recipient opens the URL, it will lead him to the step and open the step’s detailed information, just like in the following example:

 Now he can start to make changes on this step and of course also continue working on the rest of the journey map.